olive-groves/pdz-extractor/README.md

 ### Windows executable

-For Windows, PDZ Extractor runs as a portable executable (EXE).
-It does not install to your computer, but rather runs as a self-contained application.
+For Windows, PDZ Extractor is available as a portable executable that runs by directly double-clicking or running from the command prompt.
+No installation is required.

 Here's how: